DCMLab/standards/docs/source/syntax.rst

 The syntax
 ==========

-Every symbol *must* have at least one compulsory Roman numeral and *may* start with an indication of key, followed by a separating dot.
+Every chord symbol *must* have at least one compulsory Roman numeral and *may* start with an indication of key, followed by a separating dot.
 Such an indication sets the context for the (compulsorily) attached Roman numeral *and* for all subsequent symbols up to the next indication of key.
+Phrase annotations represent a separate standard.
+Therefore they can stand alone, without a chord label, or at the very end of one.

 Indication of key.
 ------------------